Commercial Radio

 Today, commercial radio offers some of the most popular channels on the market.
 Since commercial stations take their operating budget from the sale of advertising, the only way to attract big spenders is through excellent ratings.

 In other words, commercial stations need to commit to always producing new shows and ideas to attract potential listeners.
-While the same could be said for non-commercial stations, commercial broadcasters are more reliant on their listener numbers for earning money.
+While the same could be said for non-commercial stations, commercial broadcasters are more reliant on their listener numbers to earn money.

-On the other hand, non-commercial radio, like the National Public Radio, or the BBC, don’t depend nearly as much on advertising.
+On the other hand, non-commercial radio, like the National Public Radio or the BBC, doesn’t depend nearly as much on advertising.

 While you might hear the occasional promotion, the marketing messages are broadly spaced out, and they’re not the primary source of funding for the brands.
 Most non-commercial stations rely on nonprofit financing, subsidies, or even government support.